Search

 $

-gel -I azure
+gel -I my_azure_instance

 Using an HTTP client, you can perform health checks to monitor the status of your Gel instance.
 Learn how to use them with our health checks guide.